-For instance, if you're planning to use the projector in a dark room with little or no ambient light, 1000 lumens should suffice.
+Something that’s unique to projectors is lumens, which is how bright it can get.
+The more lumens the projector has, the brighter it will be.
+If you're planning to use the projector in a dark room with little or no ambient light, 1000 lumens should suffice.
 However, you'll need around 1500 to 2000 lumens for any setup bathed in low to medium ambient lighting.
+If you’re playing outside in the daylight, you’ll need something even brighter.

 Best gaming projector